Jeff Pulaski, director

 Art Foundation Studies

 The art foundation studies curriculum prepares students with broad technical, conceptual and visual literacy skills that are basic to all areas of art and design.
-The curriculum is required of all art and design majors, although students interested in the Bachelor of Arts in art, art history emphasis take a slightly narrowed set of courses.
+The curriculum is required of all art and design majors, although students interested in the Bachelor of Arts, art history emphasis take a slightly narrowed set of courses.
 Please see the appropriate program section of the catalog for more details on the specific courses required for each degree.

 Upon completion of ARTF 202, students declare a degree path with major emphasis and are eligible for appropriate upper-division coursework.
 Changing major codes within art and design after completing ARTF 202 requires approval by the art and design faculty in the new major area.